Depression and Caregiving

 Many complementary medicines and alternative therapies are promoted for coping with depression.
 Some have been tested in scientific clinical trials, but many have not.
 Here is an overview of some of the most common therapies:

 Physical Exercise: Exercise has been found to reduce the effects of depression.
 Walking three times a week for 30 to 45 minutes has been linked to reducing or alleviating symptoms of depression.
-If that seems like a lot of time you don’t have, then start with 15 minutes one-time a week.
+If that seems like a lot of time you don’t have, then start with 15 minutes once a week.
 The important message is to get started with a regular exercise activity.

 It is unknown whether physical activity prevents the onset of depression or just helps modify the effects.
 Arranging time for exercise is sometimes difficult for caregivers.
 It is often seen as a “value added” activity—something to do when everything else is done.
 You might consider adding it to your “to do” list, asking a friend to give you a “walk date” each week as a gift, or requesting that your doctor write a prescription for walking or joining an exercise class.
 All the research shows that for a healthier life, it makes good sense to make time for exercise.

-Mind-Body Techniques: There is a growing body of research showing that our thoughts, beliefs and feelings can have a direct impact on our health, and our physical health can impact our mental state.
+Mind-Body Techniques: There is a growing body of research showing that our thoughts, beliefs, and feelings can have a direct impact on our health, and our physical health can impact our mental state.
 Your mind and body are interrelated.
 Implementing mind-body techniques into your routine may help alleviate depression.

 Even 5 to 10 minutes of any of these techniques may be beneficial.
 These are some to try: